 - 1. Automatic designation of IVD companion diagnostic devices for use as part of a breakthrough drug approval as eligible for priority review - 2.
 Use of highly coordinated administrative processes and management commitments for review of IVD companion diagnostics associated with breakthrough therapies that are commensurate with those processes offered for breakthrough therapies. - 3.
-Use of risk-based processes to determine required companion diagnostic device (CoDx) Analytical Studies for each assay type prior to premarket approval (PMA) or 510(k) filing

-- 4. Use of risk-based approaches to determine requirements for data and testing related to quality systems, manufacturing processes and software testing and documentation - 5.
-Use of a "Continued Access" supplement investigational device exemption (IDE) to enable a broader set of labs to be ready for testing immediately upon contemporaneous approval of the companion diagnostic and therapeutic product.
+Use of risk-based processes to determine required CoDx Analytical Studies for each assay type at time of PMA or 510(k) filing - 4.
+Use of risk-based approaches to determine requirements for data and testing related to quality systems, manufacturing processes and software testing and documentation - 5.
+Use of a "Continued Access" supplement IDE to enable a broader set of labs to be ready for testing immediately upon contemporaneous approval of the companion diagnostic and therapeutic product.